History of the catchment before the Industrial Revolution

 The Norman period and the Middle Ages

 The Norman conquest was followed by the arrival of deer parks, which were widespread in the Don catchment.
-Individual Norman nobles were granted huge estates, and on the edges of the Pennines deer were hunted on the moors.
+Individual Norman nobles were granted huge estates, and on the edges of the Pennines, deer were hunted on the moors.
 Large parts of the Rivelin and Loxley valleys were turned into free ‘chases’, unfenced hunting districts.
-Before the tenth century most people lived in scattered farmsteads and farmed in plots, but after the Norman Conquest villages became much more nucleated and surrounded by open fields.
+Before the tenth century, most people lived in scattered farmsteads and farmed in plots, but after the Norman Conquest villages became much more nucleated and surrounded by open fields.
 Agriculture was widespread, with pastoral farming being more common than arable.
-The population was still lower than it had been in Roman times, but was growing steadily and land was again being reclaimed from the edges of the woods, moors and fens.
+The population was still lower than it had been in Roman times but was growing steadily and the land was again being reclaimed from the edges of the woods, moors and fens.

 Religious communities were also major landowners during this period, often owning vast estates including many mills and works - the variety of natural resources led to the early establishment of industries such as cutlery, ironworking and coal mining.
 The Tankersley ironstone seam stretched through the catchment, and the area’s monks became experts in mining and smelting iron.
-Roche, Monk Bretton and Kirkstead Abbeys were all important religious communities during this time.
+Roche, Monk Bretton and Kirkstead Abbeys were all-important religious communities during this time.

-The expansion of cultivation and industry continued until the early fourteenth century, when economic recession and declines in population occurred.
+The expansion of cultivation and industry continued until the early fourteenth century when economic recession and declines in population occurred.
 The main cause of this was the Black Death, which killed over a third of Europe’s population.
-In the Middle Ages the total population of the area was probably under 50 000 and this did not increase substantially until the 18th century, when the coming of the Industrial Revolution transformed the catchment.
+In the Middle Ages the total population of the area was probably under 50 000 and this did not increase substantially until the 18th century when the coming of the Industrial Revolution transformed the catchment.